50 Easy DIY Home Hacks That Will Improve Your Life

 Remove excess paint from your brush with a rubber band.

-When you have too much paint on your brush, your options are usually to either suck it up or wipe it off on the top of your paint can, making that rim forever dirty and sticky.
-However, there is a third option if you have some rubber bands handy.
-If you wrap a rubber band or two around your paint can, you can use that to get rid of any excess paint and ensure that you have the perfect amount every time.
+Wiping excess paint off on the lip of your paint can only leaves it sticky and hard to re-seal.
+However, there's a better option for dealing with that extra product.
+If you wrap a rubber band or two around the open part of your paint can, you can use that to wipe off any excess paint and ensure that you have the perfect amount on your brush every time.

 Line the edges of a caulked area with painter's tape.